 Italianate buildings feature strong symmetry and repetitive rhythm.
 Generous arched windows are organized to provide a strong base while the upper floors are lightened by pairs of windows with softer arches.
 These Italianate compositions are capped with a strong cornice.
 Window depth is important in this style as it gives brick the appearance of weight with strong shadows.

-With so many great amenities, this is a great community to call home and demanded a unique living environment to match.
+With so many great amenities, this is a wonderful community to call home and demanded a unique living environment to match.
 Three buildings, with retail shops and restaurants on the ground floor also have exceptional residential units over the top.
 These units feature a grand central living space, roof top patio and private garages.
 As these buildings step up to align with the sloping, curving street, small plazas are created between the buildings.
 Rich with outdoor activities, these plazas are articulate with colonnades and balconies.

 37,000 -SF Retail